-Bisphosphonates are a class of drug which includes both tildronate and clodronate.
-They were approved by the U.S. Food and Drug Administration in 2014 for controlling clinical signs associated with navicular syndrome in horses 4 years of age and older.
+Bisphosphonates are a class of drugs which includes both tildronate and clodronate.
+They were approved by the U.S. Food and Drug Administration in 2014 for controlling clinical signs associated with navicular syndrome in horses four years of age and older.

 With our current level of knowledge and understanding of the actions of bisphosphonates, we should seriously question their use.
 Normally in horses, bone turns over continually (remodels).
-Cells called osteoclasts break down old bone while osteoblasts create new.
+This is due to the activity of specialised cells called osteoclasts and osteoblasts.
+Osteoclasts break down (resorb) old bone while osteoblasts create new bone.
 This ensures bones remain strong and healthy and allows them to adapt to changes in exercise level or mechanical stress placed upon them.
-This adaptation and strengthening is an important mechanism in protecting against stress-induced injuries.
+This adaptation and strengthening is an important mechanism in protecting against stress-induced bone injuries.
 Increased bone fragility has been seen in animals given high doses or long-term doses of bisphosphonates, a likely result of the inability to repair micro-damage within bone.

-Bisphosphonates inhibit osteoclasts to block excess bone resorption.
+Bisphosphonates inhibit osteoclasts, thereby blocking excess bone resorption.
 But they’ve also been shown to be anti-angiogenic (preventing new blood vessel growth).
-New blood vessel growth is an essential component to repair the normal micro-damage that naturally occurs during training and racing.
-Remember, normal repair and recovery of this micro-damage actually makes bones stronger.
-Furthermore, curbing osteoclasts interrupts the remodelling process: the activity of osteoblasts and osteoclasts is a finely balanced process.
+New blood vessel growth is an essential component to repair the normal micro-damage that naturally occurs during training, competition and racing.
+It is important to remember that this normal repair and recovery of this micro-damage actually make bones stronger.
+Furthermore, curbing the action of osteoclasts interrupts the remodelling process: the activity of osteoblasts and osteoclasts is a finely balanced process.
 Inhibiting the activity of osteoclasts interferes with the osteoblasts, therefore they don’t kick into gear to build new bone.
-The FDA even blatantly state this, outlining that bisphosphonates inhibit osteoclast activity and decrease bone turnover, thereby potentially affecting bone growth.
-Ultimately, this inhibition of bone remodelling could place racehorses and performance horses at risk of greater numbers of and more serious injuries.

 Camilla Whishaw is a highly regarded, experienced horsewoman and naturopath, helping to holistically treat and manage a broad range of equine health conditions and injuries, with a passion for mare and stallion fertility.